Rockets2Desighee/parametrix/README.md

 # Parametrix System Pipeline: Full Logic Flow

-This document describes the full data and computation flow of the Parametrix system, from ingestion to final outputs.
+This part describes the full data and computation flow of the Parametrix system, from ingestion to final outputs.

 ---